Support our work by becoming our Patron! Learn More

 • As often as necessary during food preparation when contamination occurs.

-• Always in the restroom after using the toilet, and when before you return or enter to your workstation.
+• Always be in the restroom after using the toilet, and when before you return or enter your workstation.

 • Wash hands when switching between handling or working with raw foods and working with ready-to-eat or cooked foods.

-• Wash hands after you are cleaning tables, workstations, cutting board or after cleaning duties.
+• Wash your hands after you are cleaning tables, workstations, and cutting boards, or after cleaning duties.

 • Between each task performed and before wearing disposable gloves.